The Makerspace is located at the Michael Kusalaba Branch Library.

 Only certain materials may be used in the PLYMC Technology Makerspace due to safety concerns and environmental issues.

 Filament for the 3D printer, vinyl cutter materials, lamination materials, and buttons for the button press are sold by the library and outside material cannot be used for these devices.
+The Library encourages users of the makerspace to bring their own materials for the laser engraver, heat press, and conversion equipment.
+All outside materials MUST be approved by library staff in the maker space before beginning a project.

 The Library encourages users of the Makerspace to bring their own materials for the laser engraver, heat press, and music conversion station.
 All outside materials MUST be approved by library staff in the Makerspace before beginning a project.